zimmertr/TJs-Kubernetes-Service/README.md

 1. You can rollback the entire deployment with: `ansible-playbook -e @vars.yml -i inventory.ini delete_all_resources.yml`

 # TODO
+1. Add a default storage class and support for NFS.
-1. Add better support for multi-node Proxmox clusters.
+2. Add better support for multi-node Proxmox clusters.
-2. Add support for VLAN Tags & IDs.
+3. Add support for VLAN Tags & IDs.
-3. Perform security audit and enhance if necessary.
+4. Perform security audit and enhance if necessary.

 # Problems
 1. The `proxmox_kvm` module is out of date and does not support cloudinit related api calls.
 Meaning shell commands must be used instead to perform `qm create` tasks.